 The Beatles had now had Ringo Starr back for a week on their first trip “down under”, and were on the way to two shows in Dunedin on New Zealand’s south island today in 1964.
-They were very nervous on the flight from Auckland after receiving an anonymous threat that some kind of “germ bomb” had been placed on board, but of course it hadn’t.
+They were very nervous on the flight from Auckland after receiving an anonymous threat that some kind of “germ bomb” had been placed on board, but thankfully it hadn’t.

 The Byrds went to #1 on the Billboard charts today in 1965 with their cover of Bob Dylan’s Mr. Tambourine Man.
 Roger McGuinn, David Crosby, and Gene Clark all sang on it, but producer Terry Melcher didn’t trust the band’s musicianship and hired Hollywood’s famous “Wrecking Crew” of studio musicians to play, and only Roger McGuinn’s jangly Rickenbacker 12 string guitar made the cut.
 Someone in the music press coined the term “folk rock” to describe it, and an entirely new genre was born.
 That 12-String guitar was much later purchased by Microsoft co-founder Paul Allen, and is now on display at the EMP here in Seattle.